Paying too much for auto insurance as a 25-year-old driver? Check out our tips on how to save.

 Telematics, or usage-based insurance providers, use the way you drive in order to determine your premium.
 Here, your driving habits can earn you a discount on your premium.
 By avoiding harsh braking, high acceleration speeds, and late-night drives, you can save on your auto insurance policy.
 Below are the advertised savings by insurance company.

-In general, most drivers find that their rates steadily decrease as they get older.
-However, the rate decrease is not likely to be as drastic as when you move from your teens to your 20s.
-Still, as drivers get closer to 30, the rates become more affordable, with the average yearly car insurance premium for a 30-year-old in the U.S. coming in at $1,552.
+In general, most drivers find that their insurance rates will continue to steadily decrease as they get older.
+As drivers get closer to 30, the rates become more affordable, with the average yearly car insurance premium for a 30-year-old in the U.S. coming in at $1,552.
 That's a savings of $218, or $109 for a 6-month policy.
-Rates tend to continue to lower through your 40s and often reach their lowest points in their 50s.
-In short, along with the methods of saving outlined above, one of the best ways to save on car insurance is to simply keep getting older.
+Rates tend to continue to become lower for certain age groups, particularly those in their 40s and 50s where rates become lowest.
+In short, along with car insurance discounts and the methods of saving outlined above, one of the best ways to save on car insurance is to simply keep getting older.

 The absolute best thing you can do is shop around.
 Although your rate does decrease after you turn 25, only one company will offer you the lowest rate.
 Enter your information below to see comparison quotes from local and national insurance companies based on your driving record, vehicle, and age.